-- Program forms prepared in previous formats need not be revised simply to comply with The Curriculum Manual (2010).
+- Program forms prepared in previous formats need not be revised simply to comply with The Curriculum Manual (2011).
 Use this Checklist for Reviewing the Program Form to determine whether the existing approved program form contains current and appropriate information. - As a result of a program checklist review, you may find that program revisions are necessary.
 Instructions and forms for program revisions are found in this manual.
 Keep in mind that program revisions may necessitate course revisions.
 Instructions and forms for course guide revisions are also found in this manual. - If no changes are recommended based on thorough program review by department faculty and advisory committee, submit current program document with a new cover sheet and checklist.

-Program Form Reviewed:

-Date Reviewed:
+n For m Reviewed:

-Action:
+eview ved: Action:

-Check: Adoption or Substantive Revision
+Adoption or Substantive Revision

-Name of Reviewer(s):
+of Rev viewer(s):

-Check if information is present/sufficient on existing Program Form.
-Make comments for necessary changes.
+ormation is present/sufficient on existing Program Form.
+Make comments for anges.

-- I. TYPE OF ACTION - ☐ Is the current approved Program appropriate for the stage of program development?
+I. TYPE OF ACTION

+☐ Is the current approved Program appropriate for the stage of program development?

+Comments:

+II.
+INTRODUCTION

-Does the narrative include a history of program need and development?
+☐ Does the narrative include a history of program need and development?

 Are references and resources cited which strengthen the Program Form?

 Does this information provide Program reviewers with a framework of scope and detail in order to adequately review the program?

 Is the career cluster clearly identified?
 Is the pathway clearly identified?

+Comments:

 III.
 STUDENT LEARNING OUTCOMES - PROGRAM LEVELS

 Does the Program state three (3) to five (5) student learning outcomes for the overall program?

+eview A A A A A I I I I I I I I